lifebit-ai/cloudos-cli/README.md

                            [required]
   --job-config TEXT        A nextflow.config file or similar, with the
-                           parameters to use with your job.  [required] --git-commit TEXT        The exact commit to run for the selected pipeline.
+                           parameters to use with your job.  [required] --git-commit TEXT        The exact whole 40 character commit hash to run for the selected pipeline.
 If not specified it defaults to the last commit of the default branch.
   --git-tag TEXT           The tag to run for the selected pipeline.
 If not
                            specified it defaults to the last commit of the default branch.